hirosystems/stacks.js/docs/overview.md

 - **Authentication**: Register and sign in users with identities on the Stacks blockchain
 - **Transaction signing**: Prompt users to sign and broadcast transactions to the Stacks blockchain
-- **Interact with Clarity contracts**: Interact with the Stacks blockchain directly
+- **Interact with Clarity contracts**: Interact with Clarity contracts on the Stacks blockchain directly

 You can take a look at this example application that uses these Stacks.js primitives to create new user experiences below!